holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### PowerShell Exploitation Evolution {#vps-identify-risks-powershell-exploitation-evolution}

 After working with PowerShell exploitation for a few weeks, what quickly becomes apparent is how powerful, easy and effective exploitation and post-exploitation is with the PowerShell medium.
-There are many tools and modules available to use, often some will not quite work, then you will find a similar variant that someone has taken and improved that does the job adequately.
-For example, the attack I just demonstrated was based on the Trustedsec [unicorn.py](https://github.com/trustedsec/unicorn/blob/6f245ebe0c4ab465f15edea12767604120dd0276/unicorn.py#L362-L363) which did not quite work for me.
-Then upstream of unicorn is [Invoke-Shellcode.ps1](https://github.com/PowerShellMafia/PowerSploit/blob/master/CodeExecution/Invoke-Shellcode.ps1) of the PowerShellMafia PowerSploit project, which looks to be in good shape.
-Matt Graeber's technique of injecting a given shellcode into the running instance of PowerShell is the common theme running through the PowerShell shellcode injection exploits used in a number of projects.
+There are many tools and modules available to use.
+Often some will not quite work, then you will find a similar variant that someone has taken and improved that does the job adequately.
+For example, the attack I just demonstrated was based on Trustedsec's [unicorn.py](https://github.com/trustedsec/unicorn/blob/6f245ebe0c4ab465f15edea12767604120dd0276/unicorn.py#L362-L363), which did not quite work for me.
+Upstream of unicorn is [Invoke-Shellcode.ps1](https://github.com/PowerShellMafia/PowerSploit/blob/master/CodeExecution/Invoke-Shellcode.ps1) from the PowerShellMafia PowerSploit project, which is well supported and maintained.
+Matt Graeber's technique for injecting a given shellcode into the running instance of PowerShell is the common theme running through the PowerShell shellcode injection exploits used in a number of projects.
 Matt [blog posted](http://www.exploit-monday.com/2011/10/exploiting-powershells-features-not.html) on this technique in 2011 which is very similar to what we just used above with Psmsf.
-The landscape is very fluid, but there are always options and usually without requiring any code modifications.
+The landscape is very fluid, but there are always options, and they usually don't require any code modifications.

 The Veil-Framework's Veil-Evasion has a similar [set of payloads](https://github.com/Veil-Framework/Veil-Evasion/tree/master/modules/payloads/powershell) that @harmj0y [blog posted](https://www.veil-framework.com/powershell-payloads/) on.
 Kevin Dick also wrote a decent [blog post](http://threat.tevora.com/dissecting-veil-evasion-powershell-payloads-and-converting-to-a-bind-shell/) on these.